abdullahanzar/Chatty/README.md

    | CHATGPT_API_KEY | The ChatGPT API key obtained from Open AI must be placed here. |
    | JWT_SECRET_KEY | This is used to generate a JWT Token for authentication.
 This can be anything but it is adviced to keep it short.
 For eg: JWT@123 |

+3. Host the backend at render, etc. Please change the API URL calls in the frontend to your backend URL.

 4. Go back to the frontend and run the following command:

    ```bash